Skip to main content

 Stacked Bar supports horizontal and vertical orientation.

-<VisStackedBar orientation="vertical" x={x} y={y}/>
+<VisStackedBar orientation="horizontal" x={x} y={y}/>

 Loading...